ClementNerma/NightOS/docs/specs/shell-scripting.md

 The options for each argument are:

-- `type`: Required, the type of the argument (optional types are forbidden)
+- `type`: Required, the type of the argument (nullable types are forbidden)
 - `help`: A help message indicating what the argument does
 - `short`: Short name for a dash argument
 - `long`: Long name for a dash argument
-- `optional`: Indicate the optional can be omitted (the type will be converted to an optional one)
+- `optional`: Indicate the optional can be omitted (the type will be converted to a nullable one)
-- `default`: Make the value optional, but with a default value (so the type will not be optional)
+- `default`: Make the value optional, but with a default value (so the type will not be nullable)
 - `requires`: Indicate one or several other arguments are required to use this dash one
 - `conflicts`: Indicate this dash argument cannot be used when one or several other specific arguments are already in use
 - `enum`: Allow only a subset of values